SajadSaeediG/SlidingModeControl/README.md

 Sliding mode control (SMC) is an effective nonlinear control method used in many applications [1].
-This repository is a SIMULINK simulation of SMC with classic [1] and optimized method as described in [2].
+This repository is a SIMULINK simulation of SMC with classic [1] and optimized methods as described in [2].

 ## How to Run
 * Open OptimalSlidingMode.mdl with SIMULINK